-We are delighted that you have chosen to take part in the RIDE Essex bike ride and in doing so help raise money for and support Action Medical Research.
+We are delighted that you have chosen to take part in the RIDE Suffolk event and in doing so help raise money for and support Action Medical Research.

-Please take time to familiarise yourself with the information contained in this manual so that you can enjoy your RIDE experience to the fullest extent
+Please take time to familiarise yourself with the information contained in this manual so that you can enjoy your RIDE experience to the fullest extent.